 The word “beer” largely disappeared from the English language for about 500 years.
 This may have been because beer was an upper-class beverage that was stronger and more expensive than ale.

 • Lords accepted ale and beer for rent.

 St. Hildegard of Bingen wrote “If one intends to make beer from oats, it is prepared with hops.”

 • In England, alewives brewed at least two strengths of beer.
 Monks brewed three.
 The alcoholic strength was indicated by single, double, or triple Xs.

 • German towns were granted the privilege of brewing and selling beer in their immediate localities.
-Many towns took great pride in their beer.
+Many towns had great pride in their beer.

 The first national tax imposed on ale in England was to support the Crusades.

 Cir.
 13th Century

 • In Germany, Austria, and England, beer become a commercial enterprise.

 • English liked mild temperature ales (top-fermented).

 • Hops became a common ingredient in some beers, especially in northern Europe.
 Hops both flavor and preserve beer.

 • Ale soured quickly and was made for local consumption.
 It was often a soupy, nutritious beverage.

 •The very high demand for ale in England was met by many thousands of brewers.
 Most were women (brewsters).

 • In the mid-1200s, cider (fermented apple juice) became more popular in England as new varieties of apples became available.

 Ale was so important to the diet of the English population that its price and quality was regulated by King Henry III.

 King Wenceslas granted brewing rights to the city of Pilsen in Bohemia.
 Now it’s part of Germany.

 • Beer consumption in Bavaria was probably about 300 liters per capita each year.
 That compares to about 150 liters today.

 • Drinking one or two gallons of ale per day by adult males was not uncommon in England.7